Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - Department of Defense.
-Refer to UIC OPRS Document# 619, Policy and Procedures: Research Involving Department of Defense Components.
+Refer to UIC OPRS policy, Research Involving Department of Defense Components.

 - Deception.
-The investigator must obtain an alteration of the informed consent process from the IRB when deception is involved in the research.
+The investigator must request and obtain an alteration of the informed consent process from the IRB when deception is involved in the research.
 When the IRB reviews research involving deception, the minutes must document that the IRB made the findings in accordance with 45 CFR 46.116(d).
-The investigator also must complete the corresponding questions in Appendix J to justify to the IRB the alteration of elements of informed consent meeting the criteria in A. above (46.116(d).
+The investigator also must complete the corresponding questions in Appendix J to justify to the use of deception.
 The IRB typically requires a plan for debriefing subjects.

 - Consent may also be altered or waived for certain research or demonstration projects conducted by or subject to the approval of state or local government officials that are designed to study, evaluate or otherwise examine: (i) public benefit of service programs, (ii) procedures for obtaining benefits or services under those programs, (iii) possible changes in or alternatives to those programs, or (iv) possible changes in methods or levels of payment for benefits or services under those program, providing the research is not subject to FDA regulation.